MGT 100 Week 3

 Philip Wright was an economics professor on sabbatical at the US Tariff Commission.
 Wright (1928) predicted the tax revenue that would be raised by a tariff on linseed oil, by predicting how much foreign demand would fall as a function of the change in price.
 Does he describe demand as a correlational or a causal relationship?
 Similar ideas go farther back, to Alfred Marshall (1890).

 The demand curve is the relationship between price and quantity demanded.
+Why do we call it “inverse”?
 Marginal revenue shows how total revenue is changing at each price.
 Marginal cost represents the cost of each additional unit of quantity supplied.
 Where does the firm maximize profit?
 Where does the firm maximize revenue?

 Have you ever heard any coworker or relative talk about a business’s demand curve?
 Why or why not?

-Demand curves are useful because they enable counterfactual predictions — “what would happen to sales if we changed the price?”
-Perfect competition assumes no differentiation, but most real markets have some.
-What markets come closest to perfect competition?
+Demand curves enable counterfactual predictions — “what would happen to sales if we changed the price?”

 Have you heard of price endogeneity before?
 What is it?